 Imperfect communication can arise for many reasons.
 It can come from a lack of team communication or a manager checking in too often.
 It can happen when remote workers are left out of impromptu discussions or when on-site workers are spending too much time in one-on-ones—both isolation and micromanagement impact team performance.

 That’s why it’s best to establish a consistent communication plan.
 And the sooner you develop a plan, the better.

 Determine what works best for each employee based on their unique conditions.
-If the worker is part-time or freelance, be flexible coordinating around other client work.
-If they’re full-time, figure out when it makes sense to communicate in-person, over video, or over your team’s chat app.
-Consider what time of day works best given everyone’s schedule, and incorporate tools that make communicating easy.
+If the worker is part-time or freelance, be flexible, coordinating around other client work.
+If they’re full-time, figure out when it makes sense to communicate in-person, over a video conference, or via your team’s chat app.
+Consider what time of day works best with everyone’s schedule, and incorporate tools that make communicating easy.

-Obviously establishing a structure for remote communication is especially essential because remote workers have no other way of knowing what’s going on.
-So make a plan and honor each other’s’ time.
-These steps reassure remote and on-site employees that they are an important part of the team.
+Establishing a structure for remote communication is especially essential because remote workers have no other way of knowing what’s going on.
+So make a plan and honor each others’ time.
+These steps reassure remote and on-site employees that they are a vital part of the team.

-It’s amazing how much better conversations go when they start off on a friendly note.
-This is especially important in a digital workplace, but ironically, it’s frequently the easiest medium to forget your manners.
+It’s incredible how much better conversations go when they start on a friendly note.
+This is especially important in a digital workplace, but ironically, it’s the most natural medium to forget your manners.

 When it is time to get to those work requests, try mentioning time in your message.
 A few key phrases can let your remote colleague know you’re considering their workload when reaching out.
 Try these examples next time: